nvs/lua-stormlib/README.md

     file:close ()

+    -- Write mode has a few caveats:
+    --
+    -- 1. The size must be explicitly stated.
+The total amount of written --    data must equal this value.
-    -- The size must be explicitly stated for write enabled files.
-Write -- mode is a cross between write and append modes, in that existing -- files are truncated, but writing can only occur at the end of the -- file.
-Also note that if the archive is full, an attempt to -- automatically increase the limit will be made. local file = mpq:open ('file.txt', 'w', 1024)
+    -- 2. The mode is more of a mix of write and append modes.
+Existing --    files are truncated, but subsequent writes are forced to the then --    current end of file, regardless of calls to `file:seek ()`. local file = mpq:open ('file.txt', 'w', 1024)

     -- Writing more than the stated size will error, and the file will not